 Pre-prophesying routines for the slight seers are remarkably similar.
 Both involve scrolls and, usually, poems.
 Both also require human assistance — to the detriment of Phil’s reputation as an augur of atmospheric conditions.

 Two tomes are presented to Phil on the morning of his big guess.
 Once placed on his stump, Phil consorts with the cosmos and divines the fate of millions.
-It is then the job of the Inner Circle’s president — this year, Jeffrey Lundy — to “communicate with Phil” using “Groundhogese” — a language “very much like animal sign language,” Lundy said.
+It is then the job of the Inner Circle’s president — this year, Jeffrey Lundy — to “communicate with Phil” using “Groundhogese,” a language “very much like animal sign language,” according to Lundy.

 “Sometimes, you can get it wrong,” said Lundy, who will be making his first-ever interpretation this year.
 “Phil will get it right.
 Hopefully I get it right.”